huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Do not limit or cage yourself.
 You are capable of much more than you could imagine.

+Old ways won't open new doors.
+If you want something you've never had, you must be willing to do something you've never done.

-Identify your capability gap and then work relentlessly to close it.
+Try to identify your capability gap and work relentlessly to close it.